eczhh/chat-app/readme.md

 ## Overview

-This project is a Chat System built using **Angular** on the frontend and **Node.js** on the backend.
-The system implements role-based authentication, allowing different users (e.g., admin, group admins) to access different parts of the system.
+This project is a Chat System built using **Angular** on the frontend and **Node.js** with **MongoDB** on the backend.
+The system implements role-based authentication, allowing different users (e.g., superadmins, group admins) to access various features based on their roles.

 ## Git Structure